Kim-Quirk/Python-Tutorial/3-trees.md

 ## **Common Errors to Watch Out For**

 Remember, for each tree there can be only one root node!
-A tree can have multiply parent nodes, subtrees, leaves, and chil nodes, but it can only have one root node.
+A tree can have multiply parent nodes, subtrees, leaves, and child nodes, but it can only have one root node.

 ---